 Food-grade wood pellets manufactured from consumable hardwoods are safe to consume.
 Heat pellets should not be purchased for food preparation or consumption.
 Contaminants such as pesticides or chemical treatments may be present in these pellets.

-Furthermore, smoking wood pellets are harmless as long as they have been properly stored.
+Furthermore, smoking wood pellets is harmless as long as they have been properly stored.
 Wood pellets that have been exposed to moisture should not be burned.
 Moisture may have formed a hazardous environment within the pellet, possibly including mold or fungus.
 This mold or fungus is hazardous to food preparation and consumption, increasing the risk of sickness if eaten.

 Is it safe to cook with all wood pellets?